 2008: The warm 2008 vintage still shows it’s influence here.
-Black fruits, a hint of tar and spicy, quite deep and brooding.
+Black fruits, a hint of tar and spice, quite deep and brooding.
 Palate is rich and relatively well textured and rounded.
 Long, firm and a tad masculine.
-2016-2026
+Now

 2009: Not Made

 2010: This a lovely example of what the vineyard can produce.
 It’s beautifully perfumed and fragrant, spice, red fruits, black fruits, pepper ad a deeply scented floral background of violets.
 Palate is seductively silky and super fine, this is a lovely wine right now, but will continue to give more and more.
-2016-2030.
+Now-2030.

 2011: The cool and wet 2011 has given this wine some unique characteristics, incredibly spiced with pepper, clove, five spice with a dried herb background.
 Palate is medium weight and fine, silky and long.
 Ageing particularly well.
 Drink Now

 2012: Not made

 2013: The first in a trio of terrific vintages, we loved the 13 when released and just looks better and better each time we go back for a sneak peak.
 Spice, pepper, floral notes and black fruited.
 Firmish tannins, long, savoury and delicious.
-Drink 2020-2030
+Drink Now-2030